maruiz81/Picasso-Example/README.md

-# Koin-Example
+# Picasso Example

-An example of Dependency Injection with Koin
+Example of Image loading with Picasso to measure the performance